vechain-labs/vvet/README.md

 # VVET

-vVET, which is "Veiled Vet", is a VIP-180 standard token which 1:1 pegs VET.
+vVET is a VIP-180 standard token which 1:1 pegs VET.

-The holders of vVET enjoye the same VTHO generation as if they were holding VET.
+The holders of vVET enjoy the same VTHO generation as if they were holding VET.

 ## Credits